caoruicn1/My-Notes/Linear Algebra -MIT Opencourse.md

 ![Four fundamental Subspaces](https://raw.githubusercontent.com/Chandlercjy/My-Notes/Chandler/Pictures/线性代数，四个子空间.png)

+* The matrix A is m by n

 * **Four Fundamental Subspaces**
 	1. The $row\ space$ is $C(A^T)$, a subspace of $R^n$, $r$ dimensions
 	2. The $column\ space$ is $C(A)$, a subspace of $R^m$, $r$ dimensions